spine-tools/Spine-Toolbox/README.md

 Python 3.5 or higher is required.

-See file `requirements.txt` for must have packages and file `optional-requirements.txt` for optional ones.
-The optional requirements contain the SQL dialect API packages (can also be installed at runtime), packages for building the User Guide (Sphinx), and a package for deploying the application (cx_Freeze).
+See file `requirements.txt` for packages needed to use Spinetoolbox.
+Additional packages are needed for development which are listed in `dev-requirements.txt`.

 ### Installing requirements